microsoft/devicescript/website/docs/api/cli.md

 ```

 When the build is run in watch mode, it also opens a developer tool web server that allows
-to execute the compiled program in a virtual device or physical devices.
+to execute the compiled program in a simulator or physical devices.
 Follow the console
 application instructions to open the web page.

 ```mermaid